The Bankrate promise

 Are you wondering if the IHG One Rewards program is the right fit for you?
 After all, you’re probably already earning points with travel credit cards if a hotel membership is on your mind.
 With thousands of properties around the world, IHG probably has a location you’ve stayed at already.
-Holiday Inn, The InterContinental and the Crowne Plaza are all part of IHG’s family.
+For example, Holiday Inn, InterContinental and Crowne Plaza are all part of IHG’s family.

 If you’re traveling with any of IHG’s brands, the rewards program is worth considering.
 It’s free to join and offers different perks depending on how many points you earn over the course of a year.
 But what are those IHG Rewards points actually worth?

 How much are IHG points worth?

 This valuation considers a few important factors, including:

 - The value of redeeming the points: How much would you normally spend on an equivalent stay if you were paying out of pocket?